junioralive/spycli-database/README.md

 ## NOTES

-Please Give Credits, Stars, And Follow If You use SPYMOVIES.
+Please Give Credits, Stars And Follow If You use [SPY-CLI](https://github.com/junioralive/spycli).